 The United States Transuranium & Uranium Registries (USTUR) is a research program that studies actinide elements deposited within the human body – in persons with measurable, documented exposures to those elements.

-The Registries are operated by the Washington State University (WSU) College of Pharmacy, with administrative offices and laboratory facilities in Richland, Washington.
+The Registries are operated by the Washington State University (WSU) College of Pharmacy and Pharmaceutical Sciences, with administrative offices and laboratory facilities in Richland, Washington.

 The Registries are funded by a grant from the United States Department of Energy (DOE) Office of Health, Safety, and Security.